miekg/learninggo/packages.md

 When we created our `even` package, we skipped over an important item: documentation.
 Each package should have a *package comment*, a block comment preceding the `package` clause.
-In our case we should extend the beginning of the package \gocircle{1}, with:
+In our case we should extend the beginning of the package, with:

     // The even package implements a fast function for detecting if an integer
     // is even or not.
     package even

 When running `go doc` this will show up at the top of the page.
-When a package consists out of multiple files the package comment should only appear in one file.
+When a package consists of multiple files the package comment should only appear in one file.
 A common convention (in really big packages) is to have a separate `doc.go` that only holds the package comment.
 Here is a snippet from the official `regexp` package: